Need help identifying tissues? Try our tissue quizzes!

 Just started your histology studies and wondering how you’re going to learn all the types of tissue?
-In this article, we’ll be giving you an overview of the 4 main types of tissue as well as the tricks, tips and tools you’ll need to learn them with ease.
+In this article, we’ll be giving you an overview of the 4 main types of tissue as well as the tricks, tips and tools you’ll need to learn them with ease using our histology practice quizzes.
 Ready?
 Let’s jump in!

 Tissue can be simply defined as a group of cells working together to perform one or more functions.
 There are 4 main types of tissue characterized by their morphology and function.
 Each of these, in turn, contain several subtypes.
 The 4 main types are:

 - Epithelial tissue: Found on all surfaces of the body exposed to the outside world, lining the outside of organs and the inside of blood vessels.
 The many functions of epithelial tissue include absorption, secretion, excretion, diffusion, protection and sensory reception.

 - Connective tissue: Comprised of dispersed cells with no intercellular contact, connective tissue is a fibrous tissue that supports and binds other tissues in the body.
 There are three main types - loose connective tissue, dense connective tissue and reticular connective tissue.

 - Muscle tissue: This type of tissue is composed of cells which have the ability to contract in order to produce movement of body parts.
 There are three muscle tissue subtypes - skeletal muscle tissue, cardiac muscle tissue and smooth muscle tissue, each of which possesses unique characteristics.

 - Nervous tissue: The main component of the central and peripheral nervous systems, where it is tasked with transmitting and integrating information.
 Two main types of cells are found in nervous tissue: neurons and glia.

 Did you know that Kenhub contains an entire section dedicated to histology?
 Our online anatomy course and classes are here to help you master this subject.